imarcaos/Curso-Desenvolvimento-Web/README.md

    - C353 - What are traits & how to use
    - C354 - Static Methods
    - C355 - Static properties
+   - C356 - How to use namespaces and your utility